chef/chef-web-docs/chef_master/source/upgrade_chef_automate.rst

    [root@ca ~]#

-Once the migration is complete, subsequent runs will exit with 0 reports to migrate.
+Once the migration is complete, subsequent `automate-ctl migrate-compliance` runs will exit with 0 reports to migrate.

-* Going forward, the Chef Automate server will store the compliance reports in both the old format(accessible via Nodes > Compliance Status) and the new format(Compliance > Reporting).
-If the old view is no longer used and you wish to store the reports only in the new format, configure Chef Automate like this:
+The Chef Automate server will store future compliance reports in both the old format (accessible via Nodes > Compliance Status) and the new format (Compliance > Reporting).
+To reduce the storage and processing needs of the server, you may choose to keep reports in only the new format.
+Storing reports only in the new format means that you will exclusively use the new view.
+To stop storing reports in the legacy format, configure Chef Automate like this:

 Add the following line to ``/etc/delivery/delivery.rb``: